stella3d/OscCore/README.md

 OscCore was created largely because all of these other libraries _allocate memory for each received message_, which will cause lots of garbage collections when used with a large amount of messages.
 For more on this see [performance details](#performance-details)

-## Version Compatibility
+OscCore aims foremost to be **small** & **fast**, so that other systems can be built on top of it.

+The initial focus is on basic functionality.
+Higher-level components like those found in previous libraries may come later or in a package built around this.

+## Versions and Platforms

 Releases are checked for compatability with the latest release of these versions, and should work with anything in between.
 - **2018.4.x** (LTS)
 - **2019.x** (Official release)

+Builds are only tested on Windows & Mac right now, but it should work on any platform where you can use `System.Net.Sockets` & pointers.

 ## Installation

 Download & import the .unitypackage for your platform from the [Releases](https://github.com/stella3d/OscCore/releases) page.

 Proper support for the [Unity package manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@1.8/manual/index.html) will come once I also have packages setup for the dependencies.

+You can also install from git in the package manager or manually, but you will get tests you don't need/

 ## Usage